 The Barrage Cargo proves to be an ideal pack for urban living.
 For me, the pack serves multiple uses.
 I mainly use it for everyday errands such as groceries, storing extra clothes, transporting my laptop along with other miscellaneous goods, or filling it with beer and water for a night out.
+Althouhg it looks very sleek and ideal to carry things to and from the office, it can also be used as a backpack for camping if need be.
 The 100% welded-waterproof rolltop design allows the everyday commuter to keep the inside of their pack bone dry and free of any unwanted elements.
 The waterproof bucket liner on the inside of the pack invites us to experiment with anything from an ice filled beer cooler to storing a 15” laptop in its respectful sleeve and filling the rest with books or what have you.

 I’ve grown to appreciate the side compression straps, which allow me to control the size of my load.
 Be it opening the straps and stuffing the pack to max capacity with groceries or tightening them for a minimal amount of goods.

 The cargo net is perhaps my favourite feature.
 With its adjustable size and indestructible, military-grade material, it lets me store anything from my bike helmet, to a windbreaker or a pair of shoes.
 The Barrage Cargo also features a well-placed side pocket for a U-Lock or a water bottle.
 The overall comfort of the pack is supported by the EVA foam back panel which protects us from any discomfort along the spine.
 The adjustable seatbelt sternum strap is cool too.
 The only thing I might suggest is making the pack slightly wider for us 6’+ men with broad shoulders.

 Side view, showing off the cincheable side straps that make the bag expandable.

 From the back.
 Nice white accents that’ll get dirtied up pretty quick.

 With a helmet in the gear sling.
 This is a super handy feature.